-- Proficiency in the English language by presenting official records showing a minimum score of 550 (PBT paper-based test), 213 (CBT- computer-based test) or 70 (iBT Internet-based test) on the Test of English as a Foreign Language (TOEFL), an overall band score of 6.5 or higher on the IELTS (International English Language Testing System) or a minimum score of 75 on the Michigan English Language Assessment Battery (MELAB), or successful completion of a basic English composition course (course number above 100) at an accredited college or university in the United States, with a grade of "C" or higher for undergraduate students; "B" or higher for graduate students - 2.
+- 1. Proficiency in the English language by presenting official records showing a minimum score of 550 (PBT paper-based test), 213 (CBT- computer-based test) or 70 (iBT Internet-based test) on the Test of English as a Foreign Language (TOEFL), an overall band score of 6.5 (graduate students), 6.0 (undergraduate students) or higher on the IELTS (International English Language Testing System), Pearson Test of English (PTE) 59 or higher (graduate), 51 or higher (undergraduate) or a minimum score of 75 on the Michigan English Language Assessment Battery (MELAB), or successful completion of a basic English composition course (course number above 100) at an accredited college or university in the United States, with a grade of "C" or higher for undergraduate students; "B" or higher for graduate students - 2.
 Evidence of financial resources adequate to sustain monetary obligations in the United States - 3.
 The ability to secure the proper visa to stay in the United States - 4.
 Submit an independent evaluation of student transcripts (for example, World Education Services) - 5.
-Completion of all necessary forms in the International Student packet
+Completion of all necessary forms (steps 1-7) available on our Web site-international admissions